Misfittech/nano_stepper/README.md

-# nano stepper
+# Smart Stepper (also known as the nano zero stepper)
-Nano zero based stepper motor controller

 Uses feedback to control stepper motor.